THE VOLGA GERMANS IN PORTLAND

 Gottlieb and Anna Marie Weber with their extended family.
 Courtesy of Sherrie Gettman Stahl.

-Anna Marie Weber continued living at the house on Oregon Street and died on January 5, 1929.
-She was buried with Gottlieb at the Rose City Cemetery.
+Anna Marie Weber continued to live at the house on Oregon Street and died on January 5, 1929.
+She was buried beside Gottlieb at the Rose City Cemetery.

 Picture